 The PhD Program for Executives was submitted to the Agency for Quality Assurance and Accreditation Austria (AQ) in accordance with § 27 para.
 1 and registered by the AQ in accordance with § 27 para.
 6 HSQSG.
 The registration of the program in accordance with § 27 para.
 6 HS-QSG does not ascertain equivalence with Austrian study programs and similar Austrian academic degrees.
 Graduates awarded with an academic degree from Belgium are entitled to use it in accordance with § 88 para.
 1 of the 2002 law governing universities.
 The academic degrees awarded by the University of Antwerp are therefore recognized foreign degrees in Austria and may be used in official documents in accordance with § 88 para.
 1a of the 2002 law governing universities.

 What is most important for a successful PhD thesis?
 Write it!
 Make writing a habit.

 Prof. Dr. Markus Kittler, Academic Director of the Executive PhD Program in Management at MCI

-The University of Antwerp (UAntwerp), the Antwerp Management School (AMS) and the Management Center Innsbruck (MCI) only admit participants to the Executive PhD Program with the intrinsic motivation and willingness to contribute to academic research and to become the next generation business leaders.
+The University of Antwerp (UAntwerp), the Antwerp Management School (AMS) and the Management Center Innsbruck (MCI) only admit participants to the PhD Program for Executives with the intrinsic motivation and willingness to contribute to academic research and to become the next generation business leaders.
 Candidates must hold an MBA, a Master‘s degree, or an equivalent degree from an accredited academic institution and must have at least ten years of professional experience in the field of management.
 The program is taught in English thus an excellent knowledge of oral and written English is required.